 - Commercial fishermen may only harvest 500 pounds of wahoo per fishing trip.

-Gulf of Mexico: No management measures apply to wahoo in this area.
+Gulf of Mexico: No management measures apply to wahoo in the Gulf of Mexico.

-Most (about 90 percent) of the U.S. harvest of wahoo comes from the Pacific, mainly Hawaii.
+About 90 percent of the U.S. harvest of wahoo comes from the Pacific, mainly Hawaii.
 In the Atlantic and Gulf, the first recorded commercial harvest of wahoo was caught off Florida in 1974 and totaled 1,000 pounds.
 In the late 1980s and early 1990s, harvests ranged between 160,000 and 370,000 pounds.
-Commercial harvests have since decreased and were 61,150 pounds in 2010.
+Commercial harvests have since decreased and were 63,637 pounds in 2012.
 The majority of this came from Florida and North Carolina.

-Hawaii supplies the majority of wahoo in the U.S. market.
+While Hawaii supplies the majority of wahoo in the U.S. market, commercial harvests in the Atlantic and Gulf were worth $328,523 in 2012.

 Recreational fishermen love to fish for wahoo.
 In fact, the fishery for wahoo in the Atlantic and Gulf has historically been recreational.
 Recreational landings have ranged between 300,000 and 2 million pounds since 1981.
-In 2009, recreational landings were over 790,000 pounds.
-Recreational fishermen can keep up to two wahoo per day.
+In 2012, recreational landings in the Atlantic and Gulf totaled 1.36 million pounds.
+Recreational fishermen can keep up to two wahoo per day in the Atlantic.
 Regulations prohibit the sale of recreational catch without commercial permits.

-Wahoo is a lean, mild-tasting fish.
+Wahoo are a lean, mild-tasting fish.
 Their meat is firm with a large, circular flake.
 A close relative of king mackerel, wahoo’s meat is lighter in color and has less of the red muscle meat than mackerel.
 Wahoo’s pale pink meat turns white when cooked.
-(Seafood Business, 2011)

 Wahoo is an excellent source of low-fat protein.